Sharif University of Technology: Political activities

 Through the student political movement after the 2nd of Khordad Movement, Sharif students were also actively involved.
-The major groups with political intentions at Sharif, during 1997–2003, were students Basij and the Association of Muslim students, briefly called Anjoman (Association).
+The major groups with political intentions at Sharif, during 1997–2003, were Basij students and the Association of Muslim students, briefly called Anjoman (Association).
 Most other smaller groups were allies of either Basij or Anjoman.

-Basij was a serious opposer of Mohammad Khatami, the president of the time.
-Whereas, Anjoman was a loyal follower.
+Basij was a serious opponent of Mohammad Khatami, the president at the time.
+Whereas Anjoman was a loyal follower.

 There have been several clashes between member students of the two groups.
-Free speech tribunes, occasionally end in harsh quarrel-like debates.
+Free speech tribunes occasionally end in harsh, quarrel-like debates.

-However, the major clash between Anjoman and Basij occurred while the student movement was in silence in most other universities.
-In 2006, a serious controversy resulting in physical tensions, occurred after Basij attempted to bury bodies of unknown martyrs of the Iran–Iraq War at the universities' Mosque court.
+However, the major clash between Anjoman and Basij occurred while the student movement was silent in most other universities.
+In 2006, a serious controversy resulting in physical tensions occurred after Basij attempted to bury the bodies of unknown martyrs of the Iran–Iraq War at the university's mosque court.

 Sharif University of Technology Association (SUTA)

 This non-profit organization is registered in the state of California, USA and has many chapters and affiliates around the world.
 Its mission is to enhance professional, academic, and social contacts among its membership, and to strengthen the ties between the association members living outside of Iran and the university.